This is an executive summary of our investigation into safeguarding the future and catastrophic risks

 Please note this page was last updated in 2019.
 While our overall views remain unchanged, some details may be out of date.

-Homo sapiens have been on Earth for 200,000 years, but human civilisation could, if things go well, survive and thrive for millions of years.
-This means that whatever you value—be it happiness, knowledge, creativity, or something else—there is much more to come in the future.
+Homo sapiens have been on Earth for 200,000 years, but human civilization could, if things go well, survive and thrive for millions of years.
+This means that whatever you value — be it happiness, knowledge, creativity, or something else — there is much more to come in the future.
 As long as we survive, humanity could flourish to a much greater extent than today: millions of generations could live lives involving much more happiness, knowledge, or creativity than today.
-Therefore, for members who value future generations, a top priority should be to safeguard the future of civilisation.
+Therefore, for members who value future generations, a top priority should be to safeguard the future of civilization.

 This is an especially urgent time to focus on safeguarding the future.
 Homo sapiens have survived for 200,000 years without being killed off by natural risks such as asteroids, and volcanoes, which is evidence that these pose a relatively small risk.
 However, the major risks we face today are man-made, stemming from our increasing power to affect our material conditions.